nymedia/instagram_oauth/README.md

 ## Other stuff

-Script is located at dev2, in `/home/support/instagram_oauth`.
+1. Script is located at dev2, in `/home/support/instagram_oauth`.
+2. App details are available at [Instagram.com](https://instagram.com/developer), on the `nymediaas`-account.